hades874/hades874/README.md

 ---

 ### 🧠 What I’ve Been Up To
-- 💼 Intern, Content Operations (AI and Automation)
+- 💼 Executive, Content Operations
 - 📷 Head of Photography @ AUST Programming and Informatics Club
 - 🤖 Building AI tools that bridge creativity and functionality
 - 🧩 Exploring LLM-based **Q&A systems**, **text classification**, and **document understanding**